grantbrown/fedispot/README.md

 ## A. Universal Required Elements

-1. Invocation – some indication that fedispot should recognize the activation
+1. Invocation – some indication that fedispot should recognize the activation.
+Could be a hashtag or @ for a bot.
 2. Callsign (or an alternative registration mechanism)
 3. Frequency (KHZ)